My Journey of Exploration during a Period of Revolutionary Changes

-So as you can imagine people within the company at that time (and most other people, outside of the Valley itself) were not paying any attention to Silicon Valley.
-This however, is where digital photographic input, storage and output devices were beginning to appear from small startups.
-I feared Kodak was already behind the curve and could be wasting more time with Still Video.
-Utilizing a revolutionary advance in computing, the personalization of the printing press, desktop publising, I hoped to provide a catalyst that would more quickly steer Kodak toward the digital revolution in photography, which was already happening elsewhere!
+So, as you can imagine, most people within Kodak at that time, (and most other people, outside of the Valley itself) were not paying all that much attention to Silicon Valley.
+This however, is where digital photographic input, storage and output devices were beginning to appear, mostly from small startups.
+I feared Kodak was already behind the curve and could be wasting more time pursuing Still Video technology.
+Utilizing my new desktop publishing tools, I would attempt to provoke discussions that would more quickly steer Kodak towards the digital revolution in photography!

 BarneyScanXP photo composite -1989 - © Peter J. Sucy

 PS: Any galleries, museums or institutions interested in an multi-media installation on the genesis of digital imaging at Kodak?
 I have resources to borrow some period equipment like scanners, cameras, printers, and so forth.
 I have a few vintage Macs that could be running vintage software and prototypes, in addition to all the media above.
 Please contact me if interested.

 Click here to mail me your comments.